 2. Independent Work and Teamwork

 In law school, one primarily takes a more individualistic approach to learning.
 Academic success is contingent upon the student’s ability to do well on a final examination at the end of each semester.
-Conversely, business school employs a more balanced approach to learning where students are evaluated on their ability to work in teams, in addition to independent work product and final exams.
+Conversely, business school employs a more balanced approach to learning where students are evaluated on their ability to work in teams, in addition to independent projects and final exams.
 This diverse approach strengthens a student’s adaptability as a future employee; for example, it may be essential to wear different hats in the entrepreneurial or corporate context, where one’s own unique contribution is paramount, or to work as part of a team, where one’s contribution is part of a greater vision to execute a particular project or goal.
 Employing and reinforcing this versatile work style in the JD/MBA context will prepare students to succeed in diverse work environments.

 3. Added Value for the Client

 Business and law are integral when managing day-to-day operations and executing transformative transactions such as leveraged buyouts, mergers and acquisitions, and capital raises.
-Understanding the regulatory framework under which clients and employers work as well as the legal ramifications underlying certain decisions will give students a broader perspective when later developing solutions for all relevant parties and striking the appropriate balance between risk taking and being risk averse.
+Understanding the regulatory framework under which clients and employers work, as well as the legal ramifications underlying certain decisions, will give students a broader perspective when later developing solutions for all relevant parties and striking the appropriate balance between risk taking and being risk averse.

 4. Diversity of Coursework and Overlap

 The JD/MBA opens doors to building a robust network that can facilitate academic development during school, strengthen symbiotic professional relationships, and develop career prospects in the future.
 Joining a large community of both JD and MBA graduates can also be a strategic decision leading to future business development opportunities.
-For example, when a lawyer is evaluated for a partnership at large law firms, their ability to generate a book of business is an important consideration.
+For example, when a lawyer is evaluated for a partnership interest at a large law firm, their ability to generate a book of business is an important consideration.
 Gaining access to and building rapport with Fortune 500 key decision makers, who may also be fellow MBA alumni, can be a strong competitive advantage.

 This also holds true when networking with lawyers.
 Lawyers are clients’ trusted advisors who are often consulted from business inception to exit.
 Positive recommendations from lawyers can generate new business development opportunities for MBAs who are seeking new clients, partnerships, and other revenue-generating relationships.